0

 What is hyperpigmentation?

-hyperpigmentation is a broad umbrella term to describe dark spots (excess pigmentation) and uneven skin tone.
+Hyperpigmentation is a broad umbrella term to describe dark spots (excess pigmentation) and uneven skin tone.
 It is usually harmless and can occur after acne or injury (dark scarring), during pregnancy (thanks, hormones), from melasma or just naturally with age and sun exposure.

 Nearly all of us will experience it at some point in our lives, and for some of us, it’ll be a constant plague.
 The good news is that your skincare routine can effectively treat and in certain cases, vanquish Hyperpigmentation for good!